neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 - **Pruning** systematically removes redundant weights from a network
 - **Quantization** reduces model precision by converting weights from `FP32` to `INT8`

-Pruning and Quantization can be applied with minimal accuracy loss when performed in a training-aware manner with access to training data.
+Pruning and Quantization can be applied with minimal accuracy loss when performed in a training-aware manner.
 This allows the model to slowly adjust to the new optimization space as the pathways are removed or become less precise.

 See below for more details on the key algorithms: